 With women on the frontlines of the fight to protect the most essential rights and liberal values in many countries, gendered abuse is also often strategically deployed as a political strategy to weaken democracy.
 Weaponizing social media to silence them is one of the most effective ways to undermine those efforts and erode democratic institutions.
 Through social media, misogynistic and racist language and narratives that had been latent in society find new strength and reach, to the point of weakening social cohesion and civil discourse, and normalizing abuse and impunity for its perpetrators.

 Online violence can also translate to offline actions, with women the targets of real-life verbal abuse, threats, stalking and physical violence.
-As rhetoric in online spaces becomes increasingly polarized, violent, and demanding, users can feel emboldened to translate those online echo-chambers into real world consequences, with women in the public eye targeted directly – particularly those in positions of power or those calling for changes to traditional systems of inequity.
+As rhetoric in online spaces becomes increasingly polarized, violent, and demanding, users can feel emboldened to translate those online eco-chambers into real world consequences, with women in the public eye targeted directly – particularly those in positions of power or those calling for changes to traditional systems of inequity.
 In Montenegro, a recent study prepared by the Women’s Political Network with support from UNDP found that seven in ten women politicians experience some form of violence during their political mandate.
 Afro-Brazilian human rights defender and city councilor, Marielle Franco; the UK Labour Party MP Jo Cox; and Honduran environmental activist Berta Caceres, were murdered for their political beliefs and grassroots leadership.

 Since the signing of the Beijing Declaration in 1995, the challenges and threats to women’s rights have evolved and grown increasingly complex.
 Increasing recognition of intersectionality has further nuanced the discussion around gender equality and women’s rights, intertwining with movements for rights and equality around race, class, sexual orientation, and other social factors.
 Increased access and amplification of women’s voices has been met with backlash and backsliding.
 Impacts of major global events such as the COVID-19 pandemic, outbreaks of violence like the war in Ukraine, and the rising phenomena of online gender-based violence and gendered disinformation have highlighted just how far women’s rights, representation, and roles in decision-making still have to go to reach true gender equality.